RakhithJK/dotnet-vscode-csharp-wiki/Portable-PDBs.md

         <DebugType>portable</DebugType>

-In Visual Studio 2015 Update 2 builds, this can be done from the UI by following these steps:

-1. Right click on the project, and go to project properties
-2. Switch to the Build tab
-3. Click the 'Advanced' button
-4. Change the 'Debug info' format from 'full' to 'portable'

 **NOTE**: For legacy reasons, the C# compiler option (and hence the name of the msbuild/project.json flags) to generate Windows PDBs is 'full'.
 However, this should NOT imply that Windows-only PDBs have more information than Portable PDBs.

 ###.NET CLI projects (project.json)